-Whether you are currently working in development, studying development, or are just interested in learning about development, here are some resources we’ve found that may be helpful to you.
+Whether you are starting out in development, currently working in development, studying development, or are just interested in learning about development, here are some resources we’ve found that may be helpful to you.

 Undergraduate and graduate studies and development scholarships.

 - ANU Development Studies Network – undergraduate and graduate study in Australia

 - Columbia University Earth Institute – Masters of Development Practice